karimodm/ssh-mcp/README.md

 **CLI Defaults (optional):**
 - `host`: Hostname or IP to use as a default target.
 You can omit this to let the tool decide per request.
 - `user`: SSH username to use as a default.
 Required only if the tool input will not provide `username`.
+Do not embed the username in the `host` value (i.e. prefer `"host": "example.com"` alongside `"username": "ops"`).
 - `port`: SSH port (default: 22)
 - `password`: SSH password (or use `key` / `privateKey` for key-based auth)
 - `key`: Path to a private SSH key stored alongside the MCP server
 - `agent`: Path to an SSH agent socket to use for authentication (defaults to the environment's `SSH_AUTH_SOCK` if provided)
+- `allowlist`: Path to a JSON file containing wildcard patterns for commands the server is allowed to execute (defaults to the bundled `config/command-allowlist.json`; can also be provided via the `SSH_MCP_ALLOWLIST` environment variable)
 - `timeout`: Command execution timeout in milliseconds (default: 60000ms = 1 minute)
 - `maxChars`: Maximum allowed characters for the `command` input (default: 1000).
 Use `none` or `0` to disable the limit.